Lisey's Story

-Lisey's Story is a novel by American writer Stephen King that combines elements of psychological horror and romance.
+Lisey's Story is a psychological horror romance novel by American writer Stephen King.
 The novel was released on October 24, 2006.
 It won the 2006 Bram Stoker Award for Best Novel, and was nominated for the World Fantasy Award in 2007.
 An early excerpt from the novel, a short story titled "Lisey and the Madman", was published in McSweeney’s Enchanted Chamber of Astonishing Stories (2004), and was nominated for the 2004 Bram Stoker Award for Best Long Fiction.
 King has stated that this is his favorite of the novels he has written.

 The genesis for Lisey's Story was an incident in 2003, when King came down with double pneumonia; while he was in the hospital, his wife Tabitha decided to redesign his studio.
 Coming home from the hospital and seeing his books and belongings in boxes, King saw an image of what his studio would look like after his death.

 Plot

 Lisey's Story is the story of Lisey Landon, the widow of a famous and wildly successful novelist, Scott Landon.
 The book tells two stories—Lisey's story in the present, and the story of her dead husband's life, as remembered by Lisey during the course of the novel.

 It has been two years since the death of famous author Scott Landon, and his widow Lisey (pronounced /ˈliːsi/ LEE-see) is still in the process of cleaning out her husband's writing area.
 Over the past two years many academics have come to her hoping to find some piece of writing she might have missed, like an unpublished manuscript.
 Lisey has sent each away in their turn explaining that she's still working through the clean up, although her lack of progress speaks more to procrastination.
 Her mentally fragile sister Amanda spends a day with her, searching through stacks of books and magazines to earmark any pictures where Lisey appears or is mentioned.

 Lisey begins to relive her past, starting with the time she saved Scott from being fatally shot by an insane fan.
 She often stops herself mid-reminiscence to avoid uncovering terrifying memories.